atolab/zenoh-web/content/docs/migration_1.0/C++.md

 ## Stream Handlers and Callbacks

-Prior to 1.0.0, stream handlers were only supported for `get` :
+In version 0.11.0 stream handlers were only supported for `get` :

 ```cpp
 // callback